 Independent Women's Voice fielded a Mississippi election day survey of 500 voters and found that Senator Thad Cochran’s margin of victory over challenger Chris McDaniel in Mississippi's Republican Senate runoff election was based on votes from Democrats and Independents.

-POLL: The Canary in the Coal Mine: Will Congress heed the warning on their Obamacare exemptions?
-[Updated]
+The Canary in the Coal Mine: Will Congress heed the warning on their Obamacare exemptions? • The Weekly Standard

 by Heather R. Higgins & William W. Pascoe III